reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1377/README.md

 ## Solution
 <details>
 <summary><b>SPOILERS</b></summary>
-Find the number of times to run the bubble sort.
+Find the number of times to run bubble sort.
+If nothing changed in a sort, stop the program.

 </details>